sheunis/sebbatical/content/posts/post-1.md

 {{< line_break >}}

-Intial impressions of Singapore are that it is ridiculously humid and there's a lot of buildings with plants on them.
+Initial impressions of Singapore are that it is ridiculously humid and there's a lot of buildings with plants on them.

 {{< img_gallery gallery_dir="/post-1/gallery-3">}}